arieivs/42/5_inception/README.md

 Setting up a shared folder to access your project repository will make things easier.
 To do that, in VirtualBox go to Settings > Shared, and add the folder you want to share (here referred to as <computer_folder>).
-Set it to auto mount and click OK.
+Set it to auto mount, permanent, and click OK.
 Inside your virtual machine, create a new folder (here referred to as <vm_folder>).
 Then run the following command:
 ```